nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 The main thing these two endpoints share is the response format, but nothing else.
 From a code-perspective these two endpoints together are not a meaninigful unit.
 As your controllers grow (which they tend to do), consider splitting this up into separate request handlers.

-Right now I've tend to create a separate file for each request handler, e.g. `get_user.xy` and `post_user.xy` and organize reusable code as I see fit.
+Right now I tend to create a separate file for each request type, e.g. `get_user.xy` and `post_user.xy` and organize reusable code as I see fit.
 This is a simple basic approach that scales out well.

 ## 2. Authentication